 The Commission issued a “limited exclusion order for a period of ten (10) years prohibiting the unlicensed importation of rubber resins made using any of the SP-1068 Rubber Resin Trade Secrets that are manufactured by, for, or on behalf of violating respondents or any of their affiliated companies, parents, subsidiaries, licensees, contractors, or other related business entities…”

-This was hardly the finding of “no infringement” that the Chinese press claimed.
+This was hardly the finding of “no infringement” claimed by the Chinese press.

-Some explanation of the political importance of this case may also be found in the next “top” case (no. 6) listed by the SPC, the Shenzhen Intermediate Court decision in Huawei vs InterDigital, involving a FRAND license.
+The political importance of this case may by understood by the next “top” case (no. 6) listed by the SPC, the Shenzhen Intermediate Court decision in Huawei vs InterDigital, involving a FRAND license.
 Unlike the SI Group case, the SPC did reference the initiation of the ITC action by InterDigital as part of its description of the background of this case.
 In the Huawei case, as I previously noted, the Shenzhen Intermediate Court viewed the filing of a USITC action where there was a corresponding FRAND commitment as an actionable violation of China’s antimonopoly law.
 Both the SI Group and Huawei cases involved concerns about the market: the court viewed the SI case as regulating fair competition, while one of the Huawei cases involved a claim under China’s antimonopoly law.
-To a foreign observer, these two cases suggest that the Chinese courts may be sending a decision about its resolve to fight back against Commission 337 determinations involving foreign companies.
+These two cases suggest that the Chinese courts are sending a decision to fight back against Commission 337 determinations involving Chinese companies.

 Why then the decision by the SPC to list these two cases as “top 10” cases?
-Both Susan Finder in her Supreme People’s Court Monitor blog hand I have previously written about the development of guiding and model cases in China.
+Both Susan Finder in her Supreme People’s Court Monitor blog hand I have previously written about the development of guiding and model (typical) cases in China.
 Publishing of these cases may also be intended more for pedagogical purposes than to bind the courts.
 In 2013, these two cases where Chinese courts took decisions adverse to ITC decisions constituted twenty percent of the top 10 cases published by the court.
 This can be compared to the less than two percent of Chinese IP cases that had a foreign element in 2013 – in essence, these SPC is calling attention to high profile statistical outliers.
 The cases could suggest a disproportionate interest in matters where foreign companies are defendants, where IP “abuse” is alleged, where market factors need to be balanced, or where there are concurrent Commission actions.
-Or are these two “dueling cases” just coincidences?
+I do not think that these two “dueling cases” are coincidences?